mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 In fact, until recently, those who were afraid of mathematics would rather not mention it.
 It is really a new activity to express your fears about it, and it is definitely a silly idea to [try to stop everybody else from doing mathematics for six months](https://www.npr.org/2023/03/29/1166891536/an-open-letter-signed-by-tech-leaders-researchers-proposes-delaying-ai-developme) because of your fears.

-Anyway, to make a long story short, my advice is that you don't lose sleep over fears of AGI-apocalypse: God is not a mathematical function.
+Anyway, to make a long story short, my advice is that you don't lose sleep over fears of AGI-apocalypse: God is not a mathematical function computed in the Sillicon Valley.

 ## Further Notes